m0d1nst4ll3r/43_printf/README.md

 		- sign (+ or -) before a signed conversion
 		- works with d, i, a, A, e, E, f, F, g, G (?)
 		- overrides space flag
-	- .
-		- precision
+2. Width
+	- This always comes before the length modifier and after the flags
+		- 0 and - flags act on the width value, therefore the presence of a 0 flag means you can't add any space padding (- overrides 0)
+	- Optional decimal digit string (with nonzero first digit)
+	- Adds spaces to the left to pad strings with less bytes than the value
+3. Precision
 		- default is 6 if no . is present
 		- default is 0 if . is present but decimal digit is missing
 		- works with d, i, o, u, x, X (min number of digits to appear) (?)
 		- works with a, A, e, E, f, F (number of digits to appear after radix character)
 		- works with g, G (max number of significant digits) (?)
 		- works with s (max number of characters to be printed) (?)
-2. Width
-	- [TBD] See how - flag works with this, also see order
-	- Optional decimal digit string (with nonzero first digit)
-	- Adds spaces to the left to pad strings with less bytes than the value
-3. Length
+4. Length
 	- Order: the length modifier is always right before the conversion specifier
 	- hh
 		- signed or unsigned char instead of int or unsigned int